habibjh88/advanced-news-ticker/readme.txt

 == Frequently Asked Questions ==

 **Q1: Is this plugin compatible with all WordPress themes?**
-A: Yes, the Advanced News Ticker for Elementor is designed to be compatible with most WordPress themes that support Elementor.
+A: Yes, the Advanced News Ticker is designed to be compatible with most WordPress themes that support Elementor.

 **Q2: Can I display custom post types in the ticker?**
 A: Absolutely!
 The Query Builder allows you to fetch content from custom post types, categories, tags, and more.